 1. All reflexive pronouns are always placed before the pronouns en or y.

-Il ne s’énervait pas (He was not becoming angry)
+Il ne s’énervait pas (He was not getting angry)

-3. From all the examples till now, it is fitting to end with saying that reflexive pronoun is always placed before the auxiliary verb (verbe auxiliaire) and the past participle (participe passé).
+3. Reflexive pronouns are always placed before the auxiliary verb (être/avoir) and the past participle (participe passé).